 The broadest ideas, be they new government policies, new business models, or entire new consumer categories.
 Anything that has the potential to effect true systems change or solve wicked problems.

-Organizations that submit two or more distinct entries to any of the categories above will be automatically considered.
+Only organizations that submit two or more distinct entries to any of the categories above will be considered.
 Companies will be judged on the quality, breadth, and ambition of their submitted work.
 Selected by Fast Company editors.